© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Three Round Cairns on Carn Caca is a scheduled monument protected by Cadw under reference GM385.
 View the official record →

-Three Round Cairns on Carn Caca is a kerb cairn of Neolithic or Bronze Age date located in Wales.
+Three Round Cairns on Carn Caca is a kerb cairn complex situated in Wales, designated as a prehistoric funerary and ritual monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM385.

 Three Round Cairns on Carn Caca dates from the prehistoric period, and is classified as a kerb cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Three Round Cairns on Carn Caca is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM385.